Availability Monitoring

 • HTTP status codes and unexpected responses

-• Response time and latency thresholds
+• Response time thresholds and latency changes

 • Redirect behavior and redirect chains